rambasnet/Python-Fundamentals/README.md

-# thinkpythonnotebooks
+# thinkpython jupyter notebooks

 <h1>How to Think Like a Computer Scientist </h1>

 <h2>
 Learning with Python3 using Jupyter Notebook (interactive notebook) and pythontutor.com (code visualization)
 </h2>
-<h3> by Ram Basnet </h3>

 Based on Learning with Python 3 by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers and Think Python - How to Think Like a Computer Scientist 2nd edition by Jeffrey Elkner, Allen B. Downey, and Chris Meyers

 http://openbookproject.net/thinkcs/python/english3e/index.html

-Notebook mapping with corresponding chapter
+Notebook mapping with corresponding chapter:

 <pre>
 Notebook ->                  Think Python3 Textbook